 Blood donation process

-You are reading this information because you have expressed an interest in participating in Marc Quinn’s Bloodcube artwork.
-You may want to contribute to this artwork by donating your blood for humanitarian, charitable or artistic purposes.
+You are reading this information because you have expressed an interest in participating in Marc Quinn’s Our Blood artwork.
+You may want to contribute to this artwork by donating yBlood Cube for humanitarian, charitable or artistic purposes.

 Invitation to take part in this project